Therapeutic Songwriting Psychoeducation Class

 Anastasia prefers to remain busy and craves learning, but in her limited free time she enjoys hiking, attending concerts, playing with her acoustic duo, Still, We Rise, and her ska band, Then I Fly, spending time with her dog and cat, Bane and Jaina, gardening, and reading.

-MA, Mental Health Counseling – Northwestern University (in progress, anticipated graduation September 2020)
+MA, Mental Health Counseling – Northwestern University (2020)

 Graduate Certificate: Psychology of Leadership – Cornell University (2019)